Tritopatores: Worship

-The Tritopatores's worship was a type of the ancestor-worshipping cult of a particular group, in this case the Athenians.
+The Tritopatores' worship was a type of the ancestor-worshipping cult of a particular group, in this case the Athenians.
 Cults and festivals in honour of the three are attested in the wider Attica region and the Athens-influenced Delos, Selinus, Troezen and Cyrene.
 Furtwangler suggested that the three-bodied figure from the pediment of the Hekatompedon in the Acropolis of Athens is supposed to depict the Tritopatores, based on the tri- ("three") prefix of their name; that being said, there is no evidence that the Tritopatores were ever thought to be three bodies with a single tail, as they are three separate beings.